amelinium23/amelinium23/README.md

 # Hi there! 👋

 I'm Piotr Tomczak.
-I'm a Computer Science student at TUL.
+I obtained a Masters degree in Computer Science at TUL.
 I'm a fullstack developer based in Lodz, Poland.
 Currently, I'm working as fullstack engineer at [NiceGuys](https://niceguys.info/). \
 My languages that I use on a daily basis are: Python and TypeScript.
 I have basic knowledge of JVM languages like: Java and Kotlin.

 ---